-I grew up in Troy, NY, the daughter of an Armenian I grew up in Troy, NY, the daughter of an Armenian “meat and grocery” man and a stay-at-home mom.
-We lived in the city, but I developed an early love of rural life through frequent visits to my cousins’ home in the country and summers spent at an overnight YWCA camp.
+I grew up in Troy, NY, the daughter of an Armenian “meat and grocery” man and a stay-at-home mom.
+We lived in the city, but I developed an early love of rural life through frequent visits to my cousins’ home in the country and at an overnight YWCA camp.
 I took dance lessons happily and was dragged kicking and screaming to piano lessons.
 Eight years of lessons, and I can barely play.

 I went to public schools and hoped to turn my love of English into a writing career.
 My guidance counselor told me I needed to be able to take care of myself in case I never married.
 In those days, most girls became a nurse or a teacher.
 Since my sister was a teacher, I chose nursing.
 I never made it through surgery without passing out.
 Great career planning, huh?

 I’ve been married to Dennis for over half my lifetime now, fortunate to have found a man who is a great friend and playmate, in addition to the usual husbandly roles.
 He also cooks and does the grocery shopping!
-We lead active lives, frequenting the gym, biking, running, canoeing and cross-country skiing.
+We lead active lives, frequenting the gym, hiking, canoeing and cross-country skiing.
 I’m an avid animal lover, and doubt I’ll ever write a novel that doesn’t include them.
-We recently lost our sweet Border Terrier, Nala.
-The pain is fresh and raw.
-We will be taking a break from dog ownership for a year or so to pursue travels that we couldn’t do with Nala.
-She will travel with us in our hearts, and now is featured in my new novel.
+In May of 2017 we lost our sweet Border Terrier, Nala.
+We took a break from dog ownership to pursue travels–she traveled with us in our hearts, and now is featured in my new novel.
 In February of this year we adopted a frisky 2 year old Russell Terrier named Dubby, who has helped heal our hearts.